theKIEgit/frameworks_and_languages_module/technical_report.md

 console.log(result);
 // expected output: Array ["exuberant", "destruction", "present"]
 ```
-This removes the need for large for loops to search the elements of an array condensing the process down to one line.
+This removes the need for large for loops to search the elements of an array condensing the process down to one line, the use of a shallow copy means the filter can run with multiple variables as the original array will never be altered by the filter.

 [Array.prototype.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)